Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-84-the-deep.md

 “...Right.”

-His wanderings took him out to the fields---what a *thing* to have on a space station, that---and in the middle was the king, Hoeff and the wrecking crew…and two combatants, having themselves a tussle in the grass.
+His wanderings took him out to the fields - what a *thing* to have on a space station, that - and in the middle was the king, Hoeff and the wrecking crew…and two combatants, having themselves a tussle in the grass.
 He didn’t even need to approach close to see they were both *something,* and the shorter, *young* one in particular…well.
 He was rather handily dominating their fight, and Hoeff’s expression was openly concerned by what he was watching.

 …Uncomfortable questions could wait for later.
 He had a report he had to write.